 Scottsdale Community College

-Teaching Assistant, Introduction to Biological Research Seminar (BIO 298AA).
-Fall 2011/ Spring 2012/ Fall 2012: Professor: John D. Nagy
+Teaching Assistant, Introduction to Biological Research (BIO 298AA).
+Fall 2011/ Spr 2012/ Fall 2012.
+Professor: John D. Nagy

-- Helped teach course designed for advanced undergrads interested in biological research through field work and mathematical modeling
+- Helped teach course for advanced undergrads interested in biological research through field work and mathematical modeling